solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The successive layers of spiral lamina seen in a transverse section of a nummulite (Figs. 22, 23) show alternate clear and striated vertical bands.
 The clear bands are the "pillars," and the striated ones the "tubulated" or inter-pillar areas.
 Keyserling, Joly and Leymerie, and d'Archiac regarded the pillars as wide-open channels which became, rilled with calcite (_remplissage_, d'Archiac) during fossilization.
 Carpenter described the pillars as solid non-tubulated structures serving as wedges of support for the tubulated walls.
 Careful examination will show the hyaline and apparently structureless pillars to be replete with disk structures.
 Further, a still closer scrutiny will show the tubulated areas also to be full of disks, but here the dominating tubulated-striated pattern (Plate 23.
 Figs. A-D) renders their detection difficult.

-The conclusion reached is that the whole nummulite shell — the septa and alars, and the spiral lamina, marginal cord, pillars and inter-pillar tubulated areas, are built of "disks" having spiral and radial construction.
+The conclusion reached is that the whole nummulite shell — the septa and alars, and the spiral lamina, marginal cord, pillars and inter-pillar tubulated areas, is built of "disks" having spiral and radial construction.

 In the inter-pillar tubulated areas the common mass of spirodiscoid structure constituting the wall is penetrated by "tubuli."